Native iOS Development (Swift and Objective-C)

 I also have multiple, personal native iOS Swift projects on my Github.
 Here are a couple of notable ones:

-Mobile App Product Company
+Mobile App Product Company (Developed in Titanium)

 - Check out the demo video for the Classic GTO Guide app.